Starboard nominates 8 directors to Corteva's board, aims to oust CEO

 The activist investor owns 11.7 million shares, or a 1.6% stake, in Corteva, according to Refinitiv Eikon data.

-Corteva, spun out of industrial conglomerate DowDupont in 2019, has shut down some facilities, and recently said it would look to cut some more costs in the face of the COVID-19 pandemic.

-Reporting by Arathy S Nair in Bengaluru; Editing by Shinjini Ganguli and Shounak Dasgupta
+Reporting by Arathy S Nair in Bengaluru; Editing by Shinjini Ganguli, Shounak Dasgupta and Amy Caren Daniel

 Our Standards: The Thomson Reuters Trust Principles.